JonnyTran/jonnytran.github.io/_pages/about.md

 I'm a recent CS Ph.D. graduate from the University of Texas at Arlington with a background in machine learning and bioinformatics.

 My research focuses on the area of bioinformatics with techniques centered around graph neural networks and multimodal data integration.
-More specifically, I research new computational methods for combining sequence representation and heterogeneous network interactions among RNAs sequences to aid in the understanding of non-coding RNA functions.
+More specifically, I research new computational methods for combining sequence representation and heterogeneous network interactions among RNA sequences to aid in the understanding of non-coding RNA functions.
-My goal is to develop new models, techniques, and tools (see [OpenOmics](https://github.com/JonnyTran/OpenOmics){:target="_blank"}) that will enable researchers to unleash the untapped potential of these rich, complex datasets.
+My goal is to develop new models, techniques, and open-source tools (see [OpenOmics](https://github.com/JonnyTran/OpenOmics){:target="_blank"}) that will enable researchers to unleash the untapped potential of these rich, complex datasets.

 I was previously at Genentech, working on large-scale data pipelines and machine learning models to establish QC standards for detecting low-quality sequencing parameters in NGS genomics.
 Before focusing on on machine learning and data science, I trained as a full-stack software developer through various internships and hackathons teams to start a career in developing web and mobile applications in the DevOps space.